A rite of Spring passage, Sullivan's Castle Island opens for the season

 Sullivan's has been serving generations of seasonal customers at its counter since 1951.

-There are sure to be weather-hardy customers waiting for their favorite hot dogs and French fries during Saturday's first lunch service of the year.
+There were weather-hardy customers waiting for their favorite hot dogs and French fries during Saturday's first lunch service of the year.

 Thanks for reading CBS NEWS.